MeguminSama/discord-slash-commands/README.md

   .catch(console.error);
 ```

+## Disclaimer

+The slash command API is incomplete, so this library is likely to have breaking changes on non-major releases.

+Once the slash command API is stable, we will bump the project to v2.0.0.

 ## Contributing

 Help is much-needed to improve the library and add all features.
 Please feel free to make a PR to [the repository](https://github.com/MeguminSama/discord-slash-commands).